Blackstareye/deepcopy_submodules/README.md

   * this relies on the fact, that I parse the sections of the .gitmodules ini into dynamic variables like
     * `$configuration_submodule[key]=value`

+### Known Issues

+Unfortunately projects with git lfs do not work on the sytems I use it.
+So I can't guarantee if it will work.
+But this is the first issue I will hunt down and fix.

 <!-- ROADMAP -->
 ## Roadmap